ksu-hmi/SeniorSignal-Health-App/projectroadmap.md

 Codebase Explored: https://github.com/ByrneThomas/Medication_-Reminder_-For_The-_Elderly.git

-Kerrian: The code was a great example code to use for medication reminders because, btu ti did not work in Visual Studio code due to different errors with the code.
+Kerrian: The code was a great example code to use for medication reminders because, but it did not work in Visual Studio code due to different errors with the code.

 Kalani: